Christ-Mind-Teachings/cmi-wom/_early/holyr.md

 please show up in the year 1992.
 Okay.

 Holy relationship.
 Look around for just a moment.
-Allow your eyes to just join for just a few moments with another and make the choice within yourself...
+Allow your eyes to just join for just a few moments with another and make the choice within yourself&hellip;

-[Laughter}
+{Laughter}

-That is rather laughable...
-Well, she's made the choice to be vulnerable.
+That is rather laughable&hellip;  Well, she's made the choice to be vulnerable.

 Just be with that one.
 And you're safe here because the world is not here to press upon you.
 And just allow the truth to enter into the mind, that you're